-The world has lived with covid for more than two years now.
+The world has now lived with Covid-19 for more than two years.

-Two years of tragic losses, being separated from friends and loved ones, and living day to day in anxiety.
-Two years of facemasks, hand sanitiser, business closures, travel restrictions, and chaotic supply chains.
+Two years of facemasks, hand sanitiser, business closures, travel restrictions and chaotic supply chains.

 What’s happened in business travel since March 2020?